grafana/plugin-tools/docusaurus/docs/ui-extensions/register-an-extension.md

 });
 ```

-### Example: Adding a regular link that should be visible depending on the context
+### Example: Add a regular link that should be visible depending on the context

 In the following example, we add an extension link to the Grafana dashboard panel menu.
 It will only be visible for panels with the time zone set to UTC.